rivtlib-dev/rivtlib.github.io/README.rst

 Within VSCode an API function or sequence of functions may be run interactively using the standard cell decorator *# %%*.
-Interactive output is formatted as utf-8 text, as is output to stdout when a rivt file is run from a terminal.
+Interactive output, and output to stdout when a rivt file is run from the terminal, is formatted as utf-8 text.

 Tags - formatting